Custom ACP Agent Configuration

 work_dir: null # Working directory for the agent.

-yolo: false # Automatically approve all actions.
+auto_approve: false # Automatically approve all actions.

 thinking: null # Enable thinking mode if supported.